Morgan Hill, California

-Morgan Hill is a city in Santa Clara County, California, at the southern tip of Silicon Valley in the San Francisco Bay Area.
+Morgan Hill is a city in Santa Clara County, California, United States, situated at the southern tip of Silicon Valley in the San Francisco Bay Area.
+As of the 2020 census, Morgan Hill had a population of 45,483.
 Morgan Hill is an affluent residential community, the seat of several high-tech companies, and a dining and recreational destination, owing to its luxury hospitality, wineries, and nature parks.